Posted July 28, 2016

 Ransomware is a type of malware that infects computer systems, restricting users’ access to the infected systems and temporarily or permanently rendering it inaccessible unless a “ransom” is paid within a specific time period.
 The malware has been around since the late 1980s, but began to rise in popularity about three years ago when the infamous program Cryptolocker – which is seen as one of the most destructive malware out there – was introduced to the public.
 CryptoLocker is considered unique because it appears that the authors and operators studied previous variants and styles of ransomware so CryptoLocker would not have the same flaws.
 Of note, the perpetrators requested ransom to be paid in bitcoin.
 In the year that CryptoLocker was in the wild, the attackers behind the scheme generated revenue of approximately 42,000 Bitcoin, or about $27 million US dollars.

-There are currently 120 strains of Ransomware: A type of malware that serves as a form of extortion by one party on a group of persons or organizations.
-Oftentimes takes the form of encrypting a victim’s hard drive denying them access to files or other information with demands taking the form of a ransom before access is restored.
-LookingGlass Cyber (n) - when an organization, group, or hacker takes control of your system to extort a user or organization for money.
-Ch-ching!, and some researchers are even reporting a 3,500 percent increase in the criminal use of net infrastructure used to run these nasty pieces of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs..
+There are currently 120 strains of Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid., and some researchers are even reporting a 3,500 percent increase in the criminal use of net infrastructure used to run these nasty pieces of Malware: Software that is intended to damage or disable computers and computer systems..
 What’s more, in the first quarter of 2016, Kaspersky Lab detected 2,900 new malware modifications, an increase of 14 percent from the previous quarter.
 Currently, Locky is the leading ransomware strain and has been detected in 114 countries.
 According to security researcher Bart Parys, most ransomware is controlled by individual groups, like Cryptolocker, but he revealed that there are some who actually purchase ransomware from an underground market.

 Bad guys implement a variety of delivery methods to deploy ransomware, such as through phishing/spear phishing emails that contain malicious attachments or through drive-by downloading.
 Drive-by downloading occurs when a user unknowingly visits an infected website – even legitimate websites – and then malware is downloaded and installed without the user’s knowledge.
 Cyber criminals have also booby-trapped advertisements and used specialized “crypters” and “packers” that made files look benign.
 Spam e-mails have even been embedded with ransomware.